 - Review, sign, and submit the application procedures form.

-Requests for proposals will be announced at the start of each fall and spring semester.
-Proposals must be submitted electronically as PDF files to Julie Goodspeed-Chadwick (email@example.com) before they can be reviewed by the OSR Board, which will convene once during the fall and once during the spring semester.
+- Requests for proposals will be announced at the start of each fall and spring semester.
+Proposals must be submitted electronically as PDF files to Dr. Julie Goodspeed-Chadwick (firstname.lastname@example.org) before they can be reviewed by the OSR Board, which will convene at least once during the fall and once during the spring semester.

-Faculty mentors are responsible for ensuring that the student follows the appropriate protocol for his or her research project (e.g., IRB approval).
+Faculty mentors are responsible for ensuring that the student follows the appropriate protocol the research project (e.g., IRB approval).

-- Community-based or focused projects that address the needs of the region are encouraged.
-However, the review committee will consider all types of projects proposed from across disciplines.
+- The review board will consider all types of projects proposed from across disciplines.
+Community-based or focused projects that address the needs of the region are encouraged.

 - Research funds must be used for costs related to the research project (i.e., materials and services) in accordance with university policies.
-Requests must be submitted by the faculty mentor on the OSR Purchase Request Form (see below).
+When appropriate, requests should be made by the faculty mentor on the OSR Purchase Request Form.
 Completed purchase request forms should be submitted to the OSR director and the director of administrative and fiscal affairs in the Office of Finance and Administration.
 Unspent funds will be returned.

 - Grants are non-renewable; however, students who have won grants in the past may reapply for a grant for a new project.